 Now if you are not ready for a full-on cycling tour of Greece, you can always hire a bicycle for a day.
 While bicycles are not as popular as motorbikes and quads, you will definitely be able to rent one.
 In addition, cycling will give you an extra excuse to eat all the amazing Greek food!

 As you can see from all the above, there is no single best way to travel Greece.
 In practice, a combination of the above is the best way to get around Greece.

 I’ll leave you with this last tip – decide where you want to go and take it from there.
 If in the process you realize that it’s not practical to visit all destinations, consider changing some of them.
 After all, you are bound to return!

 Dave is a travel writer who has been based in Greece since 2015.
-In addition to writing this guide about the best ways to travel in Greece, he's written hundreds more guides to other destinations in Greece.
+In addition to writing this guide about the best ways to travel around Greece, he's written hundreds more guides to other destinations in Greece.
 Follow Dave on social media for travel inspiration from Greece and beyond: